mudassir0909/stackoverflow-card/README.md

 ![screenshot](https://raw.githubusercontent.com/mudassir0909/stackoverflow-card/master/assets/img/so-card-theme-minimal.png)

 ### custom
 When you specify this as an option.
 The stylesheet related to this card is not downloaded.
-You have to specify your own styles based on the class names(Find out using chrome element inspector)
+You have to specify your own styles based on the class names.
+You can find the HTML structure [here](https://github.com/mudassir0909/stackoverflow-card/blob/master/lib/so-card-template.html)

 #### Note